WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `%Role:<Target>%`, an arbitrary role from a provided target type
 - `%Player%`, an arbitrary player
 - `%Player:<Target>%`, an arbitrary player from a provided target type
+- `%Option1|Option2|Option3%`, one arbitrary option out of several options

 ## Utility Functions